man9ourah/vterm/README.md

 A terminal emulator that makes your life easier.

 **Note:** We are still in beta version.
-Core features are pretty stable, more work is still needed on code clean-up and documentation file.
+Core features are pretty stable, more features to come, code clean-up and documentation [todo.md](todo.md).

 ## Features
-- **Highly customizable:** an easy to write configuration file with various options with sane defaults.
+- **Highly customizable:** an easy to write configuration file with various options with sane defaults. \[[Jump to configuration section](#configuration)\]
 - **Advanced Tabs support:**
     - Smart tabs shortcuts e.g. alternate tab, numbered tabs.
     - Configurable tab showing policy.
     - Configurable new tab placement.
     - Configurable new tab directory.
-- **Style theming:** use CSS to style your tab bar and search prompts or leave it to system defaults. **TODO add links to examples here**
+    - Tab bar styling.
-- **VIM-like keyboard shortcuts:** yiw, yy, w, $, visual line and block modes and all the other good stuff, see full list below **TODO Add link here**.
+- **VIM-like keyboard shortcuts:** yiw, yy, w, $, visual line and block modes and all the other good stuff, [see full list](#commands-and-shortcuts).
 - **Prompt up/down:** ever got lost in a long command output trying to read the previous command?
 No more!
-Jump to previous/next prompt directly.
+Scroll to previous/next prompt directly.
 - **Clickable links:** see a link or a `mailto`?
 Just click it!
 - **Focus-aware background:** configurable background color and transparency based on terminal focus status so it is easy to identify currently focused